Secure services with TLSEstimated reading time: 5 minutes

 - Let your swarm service terminate the TLS connection.
 The end-to-end traffic is encrypted and the proxy service allows TLS traffic to passthrough unchanged.

-No matter how you choose to secure your swarm services, there are two steps to route traffic with TLS:
+Regardless of the option selected to secure swarm services, there are two steps required to route traffic with TLS:

 - Create Docker secrets to manage from a central place the private key and certificate used for TLS.